Dan the Automator: Collaborations

 In 1999, Nakamura and Prince Paul formed the collaborative project Handsome Boy Modeling School, assuming the alter egos Nathaniel Merriweather and Chest Rockwell, respectively.
 Their debut album So...
 How's Your Girl? featured numerous guest musicians, including Róisín Murphy, DJ Shadow, and Del the Funky Homosapien.
 They released a second album, White People, in November 2004, with collaborators including RZA, Cat Power, and Mike Patton.
-Nakamura used the Nathaniel Merriweather pseudonym for his Lovage, his project with Patton and Jennifer Charles.
-After Paul briefly left the duo over a business dispute, Handsome Boy Modelling School have since played further shows and spoken of a forthcoming third album.
+Nakamura used the Nathaniel Merriweather pseudonym for his Lovage project with Patton and Jennifer Charles.
+After Paul briefly left the duo over a business dispute, Handsome Boy Modeling School have since played further shows and spoken of a forthcoming third album.

-In 2000, Nakmura joined Del the Funky Homosapien and Kid Koala to form Deltron 3030.
+In 2000, Nakamura joined Del the Funky Homosapien and Kid Koala to form Deltron 3030.
 They released their eponymous debut album the same year, featuring guest appearances by Sean Lennon and Damon Albarn.
-In 2001 he produced the debut album of Albarn's "animated" band Gorillaz, appearing as a member of the band, alongside Del the Funky Homosapien.
-Both would later appear on the belated second Deltron 3030 record, Event 2, released in September 2013.
+In 2001, he produced the debut album of Albarn's "animated" band Gorillaz, appearing as a member of the band, alongside Del the Funky Homosapien.
+Both later appeared on the second Deltron 3030 record, Event 2, released in September 2013.
 The album also featured appearances by Jamie Cullum, Emily Wells and Zack De La Rocha, with interludes performed by actors David Cross, Amber Tamblyn and Joseph Gordon-Levitt.

 Nakamura is one half of Got a Girl, along with actress Mary Elizabeth Winstead.
 The duo's debut album, I Love You but I Must Drive Off This Cliff Now, was released in 2014.
 In September 2015, they embarked on a four-city tour of Seattle, San Francisco, New York City, and Los Angeles, where they played their entire album live, including a cover of Handsome Boy Modeling School's "I've Been Thinking".

 In 2023, Handsome Boy Modeling School released a limited release LP of 7 new songs in collaboration with Fords Gin.

+In 2025, Nakamura was announced as one of the remixers for the 2026 FIFA World Cup theme, representing the San Francisco Bay Area.